Germany’s a wide range of mountain ranges, varying from large to small. Whenever you are in the country, you’ll see

 The Roman Limes were constructed across the Taunus.
 The Saalburg, now a restored Roman castellum, houses a museum.
 The Alamanni settled here following the fall of the Limes (in 259/260 AD).

-For this reason, there are some Alemannic cemeteries in the southern foothills of the Taunus (Eschborn).
+For this reason, some Alemannic cemeteries are in the Taunus’s southern foothills (Eschborn).
 This area became Frankish after the Battle of Tolbiac.

 - Best Things to do in Rhineland